List of Tom and Jerry feature films: Tom and Jerry: Back to Oz

-Tom and Jerry: Back to Oz is a 2016 fantasy comedy direct-to-video sequel to Tom and Jerry and the Wizard of Oz.
+Tom and Jerry: Back to Oz is a 2016 animated musical fantasy comedy direct-to-video sequel to Tom and Jerry and the Wizard of Oz.
+Featuring five new songs written by Benj Pasek and Justin Paul (in their film songwriting debut).
 In the film, Tom and Jerry team up with Dorothy and her friends as they return to the Land of Oz to stop a new villain, the Nome King, from taking over Emerald City.
-This movie was dedicated to voice artist Joe Alaskey who appears in his final film role after his death in February 2016.
+This movie was dedicated to voice artist Joe Alaskey, who appears in his final film role after his death in February 2016.